-Australian birdlife artist Nicky Shelton has a gift for capturing the unique charisma and personality of feathered subjects in spectacular oil paintings.
+Australian artist Nicky Shelton has a gift for capturing feathered subjects’ unique charisma and personality in spectacular oil paintings.

-“I love interpreting each bird’s quirky characteristics, and over weeks of developing layers of oil paint, I capture the charisma and detail of every composition,” says adds.
+“I love interpreting each bird’s quirky characteristics.
+Over weeks of developing layers of oil paint, I capture the charisma and detail of every composition.”